capslocky/git-cheat-sheet/git.md

 Command | Description
 --- | ---
+git blame | TO DESCRIBE
+git reflog |  TO DESCRIBE
 git cherry -v | Show local commits yet to be pushed to upstream git branch -v | Show all local branches with respective tip commits and ahead/behind status git branch --no-merged develop | Show all local branches not merged to develop branch